learn-co-students/hs-flatiron-swag-store-3-after-school-advanced-000/README.md

 You can set your own price and decide the count that you have in stock.

-Step 7 - We've got the M covered, now let's move onto the V. In your views directory create an `items.erb` file that will display all of the merch for our store - including each items name, photo and price.
+Step 7 - We've got the M covered, now let's move onto the V. In your views directory create an `items.erb` file that will display all of the merch for our store - including each item's name, photo and price.

-Step 8 - Set up your `get '/items'` route to pulls all of your items from the database and display them in your new `items.erb` template.
+Step 8 - Set up your `get '/items'` route to pull all of your items from the database and display them in your new `items.erb` template.

 Take a look at that swag!

 ## Bonus Challenges
 + Add an inventory page that displays the count for each item.
 + Set up a User model (with attributes for name, email and password) and a sign up and sign in page.
 + Set up a Purchase model that will track user's purchases.
 This table will have two columns - user_id and item_id.
-Tables like this are called join tables because they connect objects from other models/tables.
+Tables like this are called join tables because they connect (or join) objects from other models/tables.
   * You'll also need to set up new ActiveRecord relationships for each model.
 The purchase model belongs to users and items.
-Users and items both have many purchases (this may seem a little strange but just roll with it).
+The user and item models both have many purchases (this may seem a little strange but just roll with it).
-  * Set up a form that lists all the items and allows user's to chose how many of each item that they would like to order.
+  * Set up a form that lists all the items and allows users to chose how many of each item that they would like to order.
 Hint: There is a `type="number"` attribute for form inputs.
 Google it!
   * When the form is submitted, set up your controller to add a new entry in the Purchases table and decrease the items' count.
-  * If you've set up your `has_many` and `belongs_to` relationships properly you should also be able to get a list of everything a user has purchased from the store with a command like `@user.purchases`.
+  * If you've set up your `has_many` and `belongs_to` relationships properly you should also be able to get a list of everything a user has purchased from the store with `@user.purchases`.
+  * Welcome to the world of eCommerce!